hkspm-yp/Astro-e-calendar/README.md

 Other sources such as the Purple Mountain Observatory, China, and National Astronomical Observatory of Japan round the time off to the nearest minute.
 Reason why MICA does not round them off is unknown.
 This program will round the time off to the nearest minute or mostly second, if available.

-**Definition of Conjunction**

-MICA defines planetary conjunction as the objects (planet + moon/planet + planet) share the same right ascension.
-However, many other sources define planetary conjunction as the two planets share the same ecliptic longitude.
-In skyfield, both definitions can be used depending on how it is written.
-However, conjunction is not used as default, please see the contents below.

-**Conjunction vs Appulse**
+**Conjunction and Appulse**

 Conjunction is not defined as the closest angular separation between two objects.
-However, only the closest moments are of interest to the public.
-Hence, in this program, the closest angular separation, or appulse, is reported rather than conjunction.
-Please find an example below where a lunar occultation of Uranus happens (together with a total lunar eclipse) in Hong Kong.
+However, in some situations, it is worth listing the moment of appulse, especially when an occultation happens.
+For example, a lunar occultation of Uranus looks like this:

 ```
 Occultation starts (disappearance): 18:58